ArtMuseum & Museum

 Kitazawa Museum of Art

-ー Where Art Meets Elegance by the Lakeside Located on the shore of Lake Suwa, the Kitazawa Museum of Art is home to a world-class collection of Art Nouveau glass, including masterpieces by Émile Gallé and Daum.
+- Where art and elegance meet on the lakeside Situated on the shores of Lake Suwa, the Kitazawa Museum of Art houses one of the world’s finest collections of Art Nouveau glass, including masterpieces by Émile Gallé and the Daum Frères.

-The museum also showcases refined Japanese paintings from the Meiji to Showa eras.
+It also features refined Japanese paintings from the Meiji and Showa periods.

-Its serene atmosphere and beautifully curated exhibitions make it a cultural gem for art lovers.
+The serene atmosphere and thoughtfully curated exhibits make it a true treasure trove for art lovers.

-Whether you're an enthusiast of Western glasswork or traditional Japanese aesthetics, this museum offers a unique blend of both.
+Whether you’re drawn to Western glass art or traditional Japanese aesthetics, this museum offers a unique fusion of both.

 Official Website